All Her Fault

-All Her Fault is a mystery thriller limited series for Peacock starring Sarah Snook.
-It is based on the novel by Andrea Mara and premiered on November 6, 2025.
-The series received generally positive reviews from critics, with particular praise for Snook's performance.
+All Her Fault is a mystery thriller television miniseries for Peacock starring Sarah Snook, Jake Lacy, and Dakota Fanning.
+It is based on the 2021 novel of the same name by Andrea Mara.
+The series premiered on November 6, 2025, and received generally positive reviews from critics, with particular praise for Snook and Fanning's performances.
+It received two nominations at the 83rd Golden Globe Awards: Best Limited Series and Best Actress – Miniseries for Snook.

 Premise

-When Marissa Irvine goes to pick up her young son Milo from his first playdate with a boy at his new school, the woman who answers the door has never seen or heard of either Marissa or her son—beginning every parent's worst nightmare.
-As Marissa and her husband Peter begin a desperate search for their son, their family starts to come apart at the seams.
-With new friend Jenny Kaminski, the only person that Marissa can count on, the two women form a close and unlikely alliance.
+When Marissa Irvine (Sarah Snook) goes to pick up her young son Milo (Duke McCloud) from his first playdate with a boy, Jacob (Tayden Jax Ryan), at his new school, the woman, Esther (Linda Cropper) who answers the door has never seen or heard of either Marissa or her son—beginning every parent's worst nightmare.
+As Marissa and her husband Peter (Jake Lacy) begin a desperate search for their son, their family starts to come apart at the seams.
+With new friend Jenny Kaminski (Dakota Fanning), the only person that Marissa can count on, the two women form a close and unlikely alliance.
 Together they hunt for Milo, uncovering deep family secrets that alter the course of both their lives forever.
-Charged with finding Milo and bringing the kidnappers to justice, Detective Alcaras unravels the complex and frightening web of deception and lies that has ensnared both the Irvine and Kaminski families, but his moral code is stretched to breaking point.
+Charged with finding Milo and bringing the kidnappers to justice, Detective Alcaras (Michael Peña) unravels the complex and frightening web of deception and lies that has ensnared both the Irvine and Kaminski families, but his moral code is stretched to breaking point.